Thornlie suburb profile

 Property growth+21.5%Past 12 months

-Thornlie's property market has shown robust growth over the past 12 months, with house values increasing by 10.3% and unit values surging by 43.3%.
-The current median house price stands at $850,000, while the unit market remains limited with only 4 units sold, reflecting a niche demand.
+Thornlie’s property market has experienced notable growth over the past 12 months, with house values increasing by 12.4%.
+The current median house price stands at $883,000.
+Although the median unit price is not available, unit values have surged by 30.5%, indicating a strong demand for units in the area.

-Sales activity has been brisk, with 85 houses sold in the past 12 months.
-Houses are selling quickly, with a median of just 10 days on the market, while units are moving even faster at 7 days, indicating strong buyer interest.
+Sales activity has been robust, with 58 houses and 5 units sold in the past 12 months.
+Properties are moving quickly, with houses spending a median of just 9 days on the market and units even faster at 7 days, reflecting high buyer interest.

-The rental market in Thornlie has also seen positive changes, with average rents for houses increasing by 4.6% and units by 3.4% over the last 12 months, suggesting a healthy demand for rental properties in the area.
+The rental market in Thornlie has also seen positive changes, with average rents for houses increasing by 4.6% to $680, and units rising by 3.4% to $600 over the last 12 months, suggesting a healthy demand for rental properties.

 | Houses | Units | |